The64thGamer/cheeseepedia/content/wiki/april-2002-show.md

 ***April 2002 Show* was a show that released in April and ran through June 2002.
 This show featured 4 segments with 8 songs.**

-## History

-'Go To Chuck E. Cheese' and parts of 'Keep on Smiling' were filmed at the {{< wiki-link "Dallas, TX (13364 Montfort Dr)" >}} location.
-'Ease On Down the Road' was filmed at *SpeedZone Dallas*.

 ## Show List: